canorve/GALFITools/README.rst

     A library of useful scripts for GALFIT

+GALFITools is a collection of Python scripts that improve the input and output analysis of GALFIT.

 This is a set of routines which help the GALFIT's  user to make masks, cut stars, create multiple initial parameters, simulate